aleksandarspasovv/Pro-In-Dev/README.md

 # ProInDev - A Social Media Platform

-ProInDev is a Django-based social media platform designed for users to interact through posts, comments, and messaging.
+ProInDev is a Django-based social media platform designed specially for SoftUni Students to interact through posts, comments, and messaging.
 The platform also includes role-based functionalities for admins, staff, and users.

 ---